-At Loara High School, one full day each school year is set aside as part of the District calendar for professional development.
+At Loara High School, two full days each school year are set aside as part of the District calendar for professional development.
 In addition, Loara's bell schedule includes a late-start day every week for professional development and collaboration in PLCs.